abaj8494/math/optimisation/optim.typ

 #set heading(numbering:"1.")
 #set math.equation(numbering: "(1)")

+#v(-0.4cm)
 = Mathematical Background
+#v(-1.0cm)
+#hide([#heading(outlined: false, depth: 2)[Hidden]])
 #definition(
   title: "Mathspeak"
 )[
-  + Axiom: A foundational statement accepted without proof.
-All other results are built ontop.
-  + Proposition: A proved statement that is less central than a theorem, but still of interest.
-  + Lemma: A ``helper'' proposition proved to assist in establishing a more important result.
-  + Corollary: A statement following from a theorem or proposition, requiring little to no extra proof.
-  + Definition: A precise specification of an object, concept or notation.
-  + Theorem: A non-trivial mathematical statement proved on the basis of axioms, definitions and earlier results.
-  + Remark: An explanatory or clarifying note that is not part of the formal logical chain but gives insight / context.
-  + Claim / Conjecture: A statement asserted that requires a proof.
-]
+  #defbox(
+  variant: "Axiom"
+)[A foundational statement accepted without proof.
+All other results are built ontop.] #defbox( variant: "Proposition")[ A proved statement that is less central than a theorem, but still of interest. ] #defbox( variant: "Lemma")[ A ``helper'' proposition proved to assist in establishing a more important result. ] #defbox( variant: "Corollary")[ A statement following from a theorem or proposition, requiring little to no extra proof. ] #defbox( variant: "Definition")[ A precise specification of an object, concept or notation. ] #defbox( variant: "Theorem")[ A non-trivial mathematical statement proved on the basis of axioms, definitions and earlier results. ] #defbox( variant: "Remark")[ An explanatory or clarifying note that is not part of the formal logical chain but gives insight / context. ] #defbox( variant: "Claim / Conjecture")[ A statement asserted that requires a proof. ] ]

 //#set enum(numbering: "a)")
 #definition(